jrenken/qgis-PosiView/help/source/index.rst

 ==================

 #.
 Position and bearing of the vehicles and objects can be recorded to a text file.
 All objects are merged into one file.
 After 10000 lines a new file is created.
 #.
-In properties dialogue select a path where to put the files.
+In properties dialogue select a path where to store the files.
 #.
 Recording can be started automatically on tracking start or manually.

 ..
 Indices and tables